 - The timeline for implementing the plan

-- The evaluation process that will be used to determine whether the plan is working
+- The evaluation process that the school will use to determine whether the program is working

 What Services Are Available Under a 504 Plan in Arizona?

 The services available under a 504 Plan in Arizona vary from student to student.
 The plan is supposed to be designed specifically for the student’s needs.

 However, schools must include some essential services in every 504 Plan.
 These include:

 - Community-based services